wrjodjana/obsidian-vault/data engineering/sql/basics/special operators.md

 ### `ANY` keyword

-1. Used with comparison operators in `WHERE` or `HAVING` and condition is true
+1. Used with comparison operators in `WHERE` or `HAVING` and condition is true if the comparison is satisfied for at least one value returned in the category